-- (a) A tribunal of this State which is competent to make a child-custody determination may make a temporary child-custody determination if the child is present in this State and the child has been abandoned or it is necessary in an emergency to protect the child because the child or a sibling or parent of the child is subjected to or threatened with mistreatment or abuse. - (b) A tribunal of this State may not make a final child-custody determination under this section.
-The tribunal shall require the person seeking the order to commence a proceeding in the State having jurisdiction under Section 201 or 202. - (c) A temporary determination made under this section remains in effect for the period necessary for person seeking the order to obtain an order from the State having jurisdiction under Section 201 or 202 but not longer than 90 days.
-The duration of the determination must be stated in the order.
+(a) A tribunal of this State which is competent to make a child-custody determination has temporary emergency jurisdiction if the child is present in this State and the child has been abandoned or it is necessary in an emergency to protect the child because the child or a sibling or parent of the child is subjected to or threatened with mistreatment or abuse.

+- (b) If a tribunal of this State lacks jurisdiction under Sections 201-203, it may not make a final child-custody determination under this section.
+The tribunal shall require the person seeking the order to commence a proceeding in the State having jurisdiction under Sections 201-203. - (c) A temporary determination made under this section remains in effect for the period stated in the order.
+The period stated in the order shall be the period that the tribunal deems necessary for the person seeking to order to obtain an order from the State having jurisdiction under Sections 201-203, but not longer than 90 days.

 The problem of emergency jurisdiction permeates all questions involved in revising the UCCJA to conform it to federal enactments.
 It seemed appropriate to deal with the issue in a separate section and then refer to it when the issues arise in connection with other forms of jurisdiction.
 The provisions of this section are an elaboration of what was formerly Section 3(a)(3), emergency jurisdiction, of the original UCCJA.
-The scope of this jurisdiction has been taken, in part, from the PKPA.
-However, this jurisdictional basis has been narrowed from the original UCCJA definition by removing the term neglect.
-Neglect is so elastic that it could justify taking emergency jurisdiction in wide variety of cases.
-The continued use of the word "mistreatment" authorizes an assumption of jurisdiction in emergency cases.
-The scope of this jurisdictional basis has been expanded to include harm or threat of harm to a sibling of the child or to a parent.
+The scope of this jurisdiction has been taken, in part, from the PKPA and the Violence Against Women's Act.
+Accordingly, an emergency is defined as "mistreatment or abuse" The original UCCJA also used the term neglect.
+However, neglect is so elastic that it could justify taking emergency jurisdiction in wide variety of cases.
+Under the PKPA, if a State exercised emergency temporary jurisdiction on the basis of neglect without a finding of mistreatment or abuse, the order would not be entitled to federal enforcement and non-modification in other States.
+Therefore this Act eliminates the term neglect as part of the process of conforming to federal law.

+This section also authorizes a tribunal to assume temporary jurisdiction when there has been threatened harm or abuse to a sibling of the child or to the child's parent.
 This comports with modern day statutes governing domestic violence proceedings.
-To the extent that domestic violence and protective order proceedings affect access to an interstate child, they are subject to the provisions of this Act.
+To the extent that domestic violence and protective order proceedings affect custody of or visitation to an interstate child, they are subject to the provisions of this Act.

 This section recognizes several aspects of what has become common practice under the UCCJA.
-First, a court may take jurisdiction to protect the child even though it could claim neither home state nor significant connection jurisdiction.
-Second, the duties of States to recognize, enforce and not modify a custody determination of another State do not take precedence over the need to enter an emergency order to protect the child.
+First, a court may take jurisdiction to protect the child even though it could claim neither home State nor significant connection jurisdiction.
+Second, the duties of states to recognize, enforce and not modify a custody determination of another state do not take precedence over the need to enter an emergency order to protect the child.
 Third, custody determinations made under the emergency jurisdiction provisions must be temporary.
-Therefore this section provides that orders issued under this section must include a direction to the parties to file a petition in the State with jurisdiction under Section 201 or 202.
+Therefore this section provides that orders issued under this section must include a direction to the parties to file a petition in the state with jurisdiction under sections 201-203.
 The order stays in effect until that occurs but, in no event, for more than 90 days.
 The order must state on its face that it is of limited duration.